-It’s an absolutely worthy winner of the 2022 Invitation Art Prize, if you ask me.
-It’s an esteemed art competition in Western Australia that’s been running for 24 years and has a $25k first prize award.
+If you ask me, it’s an absolutely worthy winner of the 2022 Invitation Art Prize, which is an esteemed art competition in Western Australia that’s been running for 24 years and has a $25k first prize award.
 Buswell took out the top spot and the cash, which is bloody amazing.

 Buswell told PEDESTRIAN.TV the beaded bachelor’s handbag was inspired by the idea of luxury and what that looked like to her growing up.

 “Luxury in one instance was a precooked chook, and the idea of it being a special treat because my parents didn’t have to cook it themselves,” she said.

 “This was a rare thing in our family growing up.
 I remember we got to have takeaway on our birthdays; [it was] the same when we were at school with canteen lunches on special occasions.”

 She said the intricate work took more than 100 hours to make, but the lengthy process added to its meaning.

 “The luxury in this bag is the time it took to make — the immediacy of being able to pick up a convenient precooked dinner is over run by taking time to recreate it.”

 While I’ve never actually roasted a chook before, I just know it’s a labour of love making sure that baby is succulent and moist.
 Nigella Lawson makes it look so damn easy.